yminsky/ocaml-user-experience/concrete-suggestions.md

 first class, and should work in a predictable way.
 This is important because batch interaction needs to work well when scripting a build.
 Also, it's an approach that some power users will strongly prefer.

+## Dune as the package generator

+Dune can build and maintain opam package metadata as an output of its build.
+It's extremely common to define multiple packages as part of a single dune build, but currently the user has to configure and invoke a separate `dune-release` command to publish these packages.
+Instead, we should make it easy to build and publish reproducible artefacts that can be published on the public opam repository without requiring separate commands.